The Benefits of Contact with the Birth Parents

 One In-Person Visit (Post-Placement) – If a birth mother requests it, an adoptive family will be required to have at least one in-person visit with her within the first five years after placement.
 The birth mother (and father, if applicable) and the adoptive family will mutually agree on a time and place.
-You, of course, may have more meetings if you and your child’s birth parent are comfortable doing that.
+Of course, you may have more meetings if you and your child’s birth parent(s) are comfortable doing that.

 Some families are excited to get to know the birth parents of their adopted child, while others are a little more leery of this relationship.

 If your feelings are more toward the latter, you may be wondering why we highly encourage building this relationship.
 Please know that it is completely normal to feel this way at this stage.